wp-plugins/quick-bar/readme.txt

 = 3.
 What kind of contents can be placed in a quick bar (sidebar)? =

-You may  use the quick bar to display any type of contents such as social media icons, special promotions, subscription forms, contact forms  and much more.
+You may  use the quick bar (sidebar) to display any type of contents such as social media icons, special promotions, subscription forms, contact forms  and much more.

 = 4.
 Can I display quick bar popup (sidebar) in specific pages only ? =